cncf/migrate-maintainers/README.md

 node index.js
 ```

-Two output file are created in the ./data/output folder
+Two output files are created in the `./data/output` folder

+### ./data/output/maintainer.json

-maintainers.json is a temporary
+maintainers.json is a temporary file that is a JSON version of the maintainers.csv file.
-The Fills out the missing fields in the maintainer records by using the field value above in the previous record
+For records in the maintainers.csv file that have empty fields the JSON version inherits the
+project name of the previouw recrod in the CSV verion of maintainers.

 (N.B.
-A maintainer with an incomplete record will inherit the voting rights of the previous record.There are three projects where this happens)
+A maintainer with an incomplete record will inherit the non-voting rights of the previous record.There are three projects where this happens)

+### ./data/output/people.json

+Updated people.json with added and updated maintainers

+The program write actions taken to STDOUT as it runs.